Law enforcement in Canada: Tiered policing through separate organizations

+In all three territories, Alberta, Saskatchewan, the Urban agglomeration of Montreal, Newfoundland and Labrador, and parts of southern Ontario, tiered police service delivery includes separate special constabularies, which provide police services to municipalities served by regional or contracted police forces and to specific organizations, such as universities or transit systems.

 Non-police mental health crisis response

 In 2000, the Toronto Police Service partnered with local hospitals to create the Mobile Crisis Intervention Team, which pairs nurses with frontline police officers to respond to mental health crises.
 The program is only active in some parts of the City, and only during the afternoon and early evening, although it has gradually expanded since its introduction.
 Similar programs exist in parts of Ontario; parts of Metro Vancouver and Vancouver Island; Alberta and Saskatchewan, where they are operated by each province's respective provincial health authority; Winnipeg, Manitoba; Saint John, New Brunswick; the Halifax Regional Municipality; Newfoundland and Labrador; and some First Nations.
 Many of these services operate part-time, restrict their clientele to certain demographics (such as youths), and have only a few teams to cover a large area.
 There are no mobile mental health crisis response teams in Quebec or Canada's territories, although the Nunavut RCMP began talks with the Nunavut Justice Department in 2020 to implement a unit.

 Following the death of Regis Korchinski-Paquet, the Toronto Police Service expanded its Mobile Crisis Intervention Team and began dispatching members of the team through 9-1-1 calls, rather than by back-up requests from other officers.
 The City of Toronto also launched a new crisis response team, the Community Crisis Service, in 2022.
 The service, which is composed entirely of unarmed, non-police specialists, operates 24 hours a day, six days a week.
-Prince Edward Island launched a similar program in 2021, where a specialized team of paramedics would attend mental health distress calls made to the province's mental health crisis hotline alongside police, who would be dispatched if necessary in their own vehicles and receive no specialized training.

 Organization

+Governance

+In every province except Quebec and Prince Edward Island, municipalities operating their own police service are required to establish a police commission, also referred to as a police board or police services board, to oversee local policing, prepare budgets, hire the chief of police, and legally employ every police officer at an arms length of the municipal council.
+These commissions have authority over the policies and procedures of the police service, and while they do not have control over operational matters (i.e. the number of police officers dispatched to a protest or a decision to charge an offender), they can offer advice about and oversee most policing operations.